KazimAhmetUzun/KazimAhmetUzun/README.md

 ### Hi there 👋
 # 💫 About Me:
 Hello!
-I'm Kazım.
+I'm Kazım.I graduated from Hacettepe University Geomatics Engineering and I am currently doing my master's degree in the same field at Yıldız Technical University.
 I am working as an intern Java Developer at Allianz Türkiye.

 ## 🌐 Socials: